 After that, depending on which colleges you’ve received acceptance letters for, simply contact the student aid office for information on their college-specific scholarships and any other local scholarships that they would recommend for you.

 Hope you enjoyed this post and find it helpful for your college scholarship in California.
-Let me know what you think in the comments below.
+Let me know what you think by email or my FB page.